sgaliamov/ergo-layouts/readme.md

 Most standard keyboards are shifted: upper rows slightly moved left relatively lower rows.
 What is completely reasonable for the right hand.
-But the only explanations, that I can find for why do we have the same shift for the left hand, is a reactionism, and is that manufacturers want to save money on production.
+But the only explanations, that I can find for why do we have the same shift for the left hand, is reactionism, and is that manufacturers want to save money on production.

 ErgoDox keyboard is very different.
 Except for the extra key clusters for thumb fingers, it's slightly bigger than a typical laptop keyboard, and all buttons are placed strictly vertical.
 On a regular keyboard for example, you don't have to tilt your wrist when you press the button N because of the shift.
 On the other hand, in the literal and figurative sense, the button B is more reachable now on ErgoDox.

-It's much easier to use pinky fingers on the top row on a regular keyboard.
+On a regular keyboard it's much easier to use pinky fingers on the top row.
 On my laptop I can reach P and Q without any efforts, but on ErgoDox it's not really comfortable.
-Maybe it's because of "bad habits" or adaptation period, but I just don't see how should I place my hands to enable pinkies 100%, even if I want.
+Maybe it's because of "bad habits" or adaptation period, but I just don't see how should I place my hands to fully enable pinkies, even if I want.

-When you buy a keyboard that costs almost 400€ with taxes, you probably ~~insane~~ want to use it 100%.
+When you buy a keyboard that costs almost 400€, you probably ~~insane~~ want to use it 100%.
-Initially I planned to configure peripheral keys only.
+Initially I planned to configure peripheral buttons only.
 But since with a non-standard keyboard I had to learn how to type again, I thought why not learn a new layout?

 The only [Dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout) came to mind.